burkeKoontz/seasonality-app/README.md

 This app is a Seedsonal planner that is an app that lets users search by date and crop type to find details on what to plant and when to plant it.

 ****Notifications!** One benefit of this app is the ability of a Growing Gardens admin to set up custom browser push notifications.

+# Team
+- Brianna Shade - team lead, github:

 ## Project structure